achixoum/MarketApp/README.md

 password:password1
 The products in the market are in greek terms as the project is based on predetermined files that define the information about products.
-*All the data and information that are necessary for the app are saved and stored locally in disk
+*All the data and information that are necessary for the app are saved and stored locally in disk.

 ## Download Instructions